Bachelors of Mathematics / Arts

 Program highlights

-- Explore advanced logical thinking, conceptual ability, communication systems, data handling and interpretation, and research.
+- Develop advanced skills in logical thinking, communication, data analysis and research.

-- Tailor your arts studies with a choice of more than 45 options in humanities, social sciences, languages, world cultures, politics and much more.
+- Customise your studies with over 45 options in humanities, social sciences, languages, politics, and more.

 Majors